zwall-bp/HL2-Custom-Map-Browser-And-Tool/readme.md

 ```bash
 python ./CustomMapCompiler.py --help
 ```

+### CLI (Command Line)
+For all you independent, empowered terminal nerds who don't need no GUI, you can still use this tool through arguments.
+The procedure compared to the GUI is different when it comes to creating packs, but it's still possible through the use of the [`-json`](j-json-export-to-json) argument.

 ### Compiling A Single Map (CLI)
 All single maps require at the very least a: